Mental-Block/blog/content/blog/canaf-investment-group/index.md

 Over a 10 year baring out 2008 and 2016 Southern Coal has produced a normalize FCF of about 400k (500k CAD) giving this a yeild of about 8.5% from current price.
 In recent, years the FCF rate has expanded due to coal price going up 50%, operational efficiencys and adding an additional another customer bringing FCF around $1 million (1.2 million CAD) or a yeild of 20%.
 The industry average is currently around 14.3% with leverage.
 Most coal producers have a worse FCF yeild and are highly levered.
 Even if we take the low end of valuations this company is still undervalued on almost every metric relitive to it's peers.

-Now, the icing on the cake is they are expanding into residental  real esate providing incrimental growth.
+Now, the icing on the cake is they are expanding into residental  real estate providing incrimental growth.
 Canaf bought their first property in 2019 and expect to earn a net yeild of 10% per year.
 I know it's still a small portion of their business but i'm expecting them to ramp it up.
 It's also going to be a lot more recession proof then coal.

 I think the stock is worth around 10 million CAD for a FCF rate of 10%.
-This does not include a growth rate of the real esate side of the business as I want atleast 2 years of earnings before I assess it.
+This does not include a growth rate of the real estate side of the business as I want atleast 2 years of earnings before I assess it.

 risks: